 Back Pain And Extra Support

 Heavier people who suffer from back pain need extra support.
-A latex mattress is made from from natural or synthetic rubber.
-While at first it may not seem like the best material to sleep on, make no mistake about it the support of latex is firm buoyant and sleeps extremely cool.
+A latex mattress is made from natural or synthetic rubber.
+While at first, it may not seem like the best material to sleep on, make no mistake about it the support of latex is firm buoyant and sleeps extremely cool.

 When the person lies down in bed, the latex pushes back more evenly than coil springs, giving more support to every area of their back.
 Pressure points aren’t aggravated, which gives the person a restful night of sleep.

 Latex is not temperature reactive which means the material does not react to body temperature or trap the heat like some types of memory foam and other foams.
 This means the person won’t become too hot for comfort.